6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 ## Evaluation

 This phase is worth 5% of the overall grade in this class.
 Each student will be required to write and evaluate their own scanner and parser.
-There are several reasons for this shape of the project:
+There are several reasons for this shape of the phase:

 - Writing (and debugging!) a front-end for a non-trivial language is a useful skill.
 Think about being able to quickly prototype a domain specific language in a few hours once you master the parsing techniques and tools.
-- The following projects in this class will require a front-end for the Decaf language.
+- The following phases in this class will require a front-end for the Decaf language.
 Typically, this front-end will be constructed by combining the parsers written by the individual students.
 - Your parser serves as an advertisement to the potential group mates.
-It gives a good indicator for how much your group can expect from you in the follow-up projects.
+It gives a good indicator for how much your group can expect from you in the follow-up phases.

 Your grade in this phase (5% total) is allocated as follows: